Kanchenjunga Circuit Trek is one of the most famous treks in Nepal. Every year thousands of trekkers hike to Kanchenjunga Circuit Trek.

 Day 5: Trek from Khesewa to Mamangkhe (1786m).
-The region is filled with Rai and Kirat community.
-This culturally rich region will mesmerize you to reduce the hectic trek.
+The region homes people of Rai and Kirat community.
+This cultural enriched region allows you enough company while walking.

 Day 6: Trek from Mamangkhe to Yamphuding (2000m approx).
 You will enjoy this large village of the Kanchenjunga region.

 Day 7: Finally, you get to rest in Yamphuding for a day.
-Acclimatization in Yamphuding will be on exploring the village and taking rest from the tiresome journey.
+On this day in Yamphuding, you will explore the village and take rest from the tiresome journey.

 Day 11: Trek back from Ramche to Torongding.
-The journey will be 6 to 7 hours.
+The journey will be 6 to 7 hours long.

 Day 14: Trek back to Khebang to Kamdime which will take 6 to 7 hours.